MMathew4788/Food_Order_Webpage/README.md

 ## Credits

 The images used in this webpage are from <a href="https://www.pexels.com/creative-commons-images/" target="_blank">Pexels</a>, a source of high-quality free stock photos under the Creative Commons license.

+## Stripe Integration

+To check out the Stripe integration, please switch to the "stripe" branch of the codebase.